jschicht/UsnJrnl2Csv/readme.txt

 Scan modes
 There are 2 scan mode options for handling damaged input data, like for instance carved usn records.
 The default mode is normal mode, which expects a well structured $UsnJrnl file, containing 1 or more usn pages.
-Scan mode 1: Is suited when input has valid usn pages, but has has some damaged data at page start.
-Is slower parsing than normal mode, but faster than mode 2.
+Scan mode 1: Deactivated.
 Scan mode 2: Is best suited with severely damaged data.
-The concept of usn pages is thrown, and every sector of data is treated separately.
-This option will identify any chunk of data as a usn record if it resembles a valid usn record structure.
+This option is brute-force-like and will identify any chunk of data as a usn record if it resembles a valid usn record structure.
 Usn records can be randomly put within any kind of input data, and still be found.
-Usn records that span sector boundaries within a usn page, may not be identified using this mode.
-This mode is the slowest.
+This mode is very slow.

-For both scan modes there may be false positives, but if so they will most likely stand out from the rest.
+There still exist some possibility for false positives even though lots of validation checks are present.
+2 optional validations tests can be deactivated to improve output or speed.
+The extended filename check is very slow, but also greatly reduces false positive.
+The extended timestamp check can also be optionally disable as it will throw an error on validation for timestamps outside the defined range of 14 oktober 1957 - 31 mai 2043.

 Requirements
 The journal must have been extracted beforehand by another tool.